minimaxir/reactionrnn/README.md

 sudo pip3 install reactionrnn
 ```

-For R, you can install reactionrnn from CRAN:
+For R, you can install reactionrnn from this GitHub repo (working on resolving issues to get package on CRAN):

 ```
-install.packages('reactionrnn')
+# install.packages('devtools')
+devtools::install_github("minimaxir/reactionrnn", subdir="R-package")
 ```

 You can view a demo of common features in [this Jupyter Notebook](/docs/textgenrnn-demo.ipynb). (full documentation coming soon)